JoyHsieh/DH110-JoyHsieh/README.md

 In this assignment, I will conduct a heuristic evaluation of two websites with goals similar to the ones of this project.
 The first, TimeSlips, allows seniors to write creative stories.
 The second, The Life Writer, provides a way for seniors to write a memoir book.
 The evaluation will discuss each site's adherence to the [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/) and provide [Severity Ratings for Usability Problems](https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/) with consideration for the target users, senior citizens.

 ## Competitor A: TimeSlips
 ![TimeSlips homepage](timeslips-screenshot.png)
 View the full site here: [TimeSlips](http://timeslips.org)
 #### Background Information
-TimeSlips is an organization with a mission to "Bring meaning and purpose into the lives of elders through creative engagement".
-The main goal is to allow seniors to write creative stories.
-To do this, users can make an account for free, go to their "Creativity Center", and select a prompt to follow.
+TimeSlips is an organization with a mission to help seniors to write creative stories.
+To do this, users can make an account, go to their "Creativity Center", and select a prompt to follow.
 From there, users can type their story in a text box or upload a photo of a written response.
 The website also has extensive information on what TimeSlips is, services that they provide, resources, news, and ways to get involved with the organization.
 #### Heuristic Evaluation

 ## Competitor B: The Life Writer
 ![TheLifeWriter homepage](TheLifeWriter-screenshot.png)
 View the full site here: [The Life Writer](https://www.thelifewriter.com)
 #### Background Information
-The Life Writer
+The Life Writer is a website with a mission to helps seniors author an autobiographical memoir.
+To do this, users can make an account and answer some basic life questions.
+Based on these responses, The Life Writer will create "chapters" that the users can use as a guide to write their stories and add related photos.
+When the user is done, the book can be downloaded or printed.
+This website also feautures a background on The Life Writer, an example book, blog, and testimonials.
 #### Heuristic Evaluation